xSAVIKx/AndroidScreencast/docs/index.md

 - Write messages using PC keyboard
 - Support for landscape mode
 - Browse your phone files on PC
+- Record video of your phone screen while browsing

 [Small wiki of project][wiki]